Romert1/CleaningData/codebooks.md

 #################################################################
 ###### 1-Loading mean and standard deviations columns #############
 ########## function read_data######################################
-# This firs part consist to read data :  X_test.txt  or X_train.txt
+# This first part consist to read data :  X_test.txt  or X_train.txt
 # To make it possible well proceed like this:
 # 1. Read the file features.txt.
 # 2. Choose  only the column names with  "mean" and "std"